POWER THE PATROL

 Every day, deforestation, fencing, and habitat fragmentation shrink the safe spaces where wildlife and communities can thrive.

-• The rangers are holding the line
+• The rangers hold the line

 They are protecting not just species, but stability, safety, and future livelihoods- while helping deliver global conservation goals like the Sustainable Development Goals and Target 3 of the Global Biodiversity Framework: protecting 30% of the planet by 2030.